-

 Course Overview

 Electronic and Computer Engineering is a course that aims to integrate two separate engineering fields to meet the joint demands made by the electronics and computer industries in today's world.
 This programme combines coursework in different aspects of both fields over four years, with an emphasis on the design of computing systems.
-Electronics and computers, and their joint applications, are playing an ever-increasing role in our lives as Information Communications Technology (ICT), with everything from consumer goods to space shuttles using electronic hardware (circuits) and computer software integrated together.
-The increased use of ICT in every aspect of our lives ensures the continued relevance of this area of engineering.
+Electronics and computers, along with their integrated applications, are playing an ever-increasing role in our lives, particularly in the domain of Information Communications Technology (ICT).
+This integration of electronic hardware (circuits) and computer software is driving a wave of innovation, shaping everything from consumer electronics and automotive advancements to robotic automation systems, telecommunication networks, medical devices and healthcare technology, industrial automation, renewable energy systems, and information technology services.
+This integration is paving the way for groundbreaking developments and revolutionising how we connect, communicate, and interact in our technologically-driven society.
+The ICT industry is experiencing exponential growth and electronic and computer engineering is at its forefront.
+The increasing use of ICT in every aspect of our lives ensures the continued relevance of this area of engineering.

 Integrated Masters (ME) and Work placement